RamanLab/iCOMIC_doc/docs/usage.md

 `RNA-Seq` part allows you to identify the differentially expressed genes from RNA Sequencing data. iCOMIC integrates a combination of 2 aligners, 2 expression modellers and 2 differential expression tools along with the tools for Quality control.
 The tool MultiQC is incorporated to render comprehensive analysis statistics.

--`Aligners`:STAR, HISAT2
+`Aligners`:STAR, HISAT2

--`Expression modellers`:StringTie, HTSeq
+`Expression modellers`:StringTie, HTSeq

--`differential expression`:DESeq2, ballgown
+`differential expression`:DESeq2, ballgown

 ##### 4.2.1.
 Input Requirements